dataluscorp/browser/testing/perfdocs/generated/talos.rst

 `allowlist <https://dxr.mozilla.org/mozilla-central/source/testing/talos/talos/xtalos/xperf_allowlist.json>`__
 during startup; specifically, before the "`sessionstore-windows-restored <https://hg.mozilla.org/mozilla-central/file/0eebc33d8593/toolkit/components/startup/nsAppStartup.cpp#l631>`__"
-Firefox event.
+Datalus event.
 If your job turns orange, you will see a list of files in Treeherder (or in the log file) which have been accessed unexpectedly (similar to this):